gradientinstitute/aboleth/docs/tutorials/some_regressors.rst

 .. _tut_regress:

-A regression masterclass with Aboleth
+A Regression Masterclass with Aboleth
 =====================================

 In this tutorial we will show you how to build a variety of linear and non